hackware1993/weiV/README.md

 5. Support animation in an extremely simple way, property animation is no longer suitable under the declarative system
 6. Develop layout preview, this may be a little troublesome
+7. **Implements stateful hot reloading for Android.
+By developing an Android Studio plugin, when you change the code, the plugin generates the JSON of the widget tree according to the latest code and sends it to the App through ADB.
+The App restores the JSON to the real widget tree and re-renders the UI.
+The state of the entire process application is preserved.
+This will further improve the efficiency of Android development**

 It is expected that all the code will be written, and the amount of code will be around 30,000 lines.